Egypt’s Economic & Investment profile

 ⦁ Egypt is continuing its program of fiscal consolidation, exchange rate liberalization and pro-investment reform, with the country expected to receive another multibillion-dollar tranche of funds from creditors following periodic reviews from the IMF which has released recently a report stating that Egypt had made a “good start” to its $12bn loan deal, with the fund noting that reforms had helped boost growth, rein in the budget deficit and eliminate foreign currency shortages that were previously putting pressure on many businesses.

-⦁ The three-year IMF program, signed in November 2016, includes a series of tax increases and spending cuts, and is designed to help stimulate the economy, which has suffered from a shortage of foreign currency and investment since the 2011 revolution.
+⦁ The three-year IMF program, signed in November 2016, included a series of tax increases and spending cuts, and was designed to help stimulate the economy, which has suffered from a shortage of foreign currency and investment since the 2011 revolution.
 The IMF has already disbursed $4bn of the package, followed by another $2bn tranche released following a year-end assessment of the economy.

 ⦁ Chief among these reforms was the floating of the Egyptian pound by the Central Bank of Egypt (CBE) in November last year, ending years of CBE management of the exchange rate.
 The float is designed to strengthen the economy’s competitiveness in the long term.
 In addition, the government has introduced a value-added tax and cut energy subsidies, part of efforts to reign in its deficit and promote investor activity.